codezeraoficial/GoRent/README.md

 ### STORE
     - Now We will now create a new vehicle.
     - Create a POST request paste the url of the port concatenating with "vehicles". http://localhost:3333/vehicles
+    - The image must be one from the existing web, but not required

      {
+      "imageUrl": "",
       "licensePlate": "PCY-6780",
       "chassis": "9dfddfd8f98d98fd98f",
       "renavam": "1235334545885",